dickeyy/raspi-spotify/README.md

 You can modify the `spotify.py` script to change:

-- The refresh rate (currently set to 10 seconds)
+- The WebSocket connection settings
 - The display layout
 - The API endpoint for fetching Spotify data